Where to Stay in Boston for First-Timer Visitors

 The location and spa make Battery Wharf one of the best places to stay in Boston for couples.

-Things to do in North End
+Things to do in the North End

-There’s plenty of pastry and pizzerias to choose from in this neighborhood making it the best neighborhood to stay in Boston if you fantasize about cannoli, like we do!
+There’s plenty of pastry and pizzerias to choose from in this neighborhood, making it the best neighborhood to stay in Boston if you fantasize about cannoli like we do!

 Waterfront in Boston with sailing boats